ejaffee01/Team4/Projects/P1/README.md

 ### get_valid_moves()

 - **Type**: `() -> ArrayList<Location>`
 - **Description**: This function returns an arraylist of possible locations that a ghost can move to from its current location.
 Ghosts cannot move through walls, but they can move through other ghosts or PacMan.
+This is done by looking above, below to the right and to the left of the ghost, and check if that space contains either a wall.
+If it doesn't, then it adds the location to an array of locations in which the ghost can move in.
+This array is what is returned.
 - **Examples**:
   ```java
   //ghost at location (9,11)